 Community referendum on the Neighbourhood Plan

-Responsibility for preparing a Neighbourhood Plan rests with the relevant parish or town council(s), or, in cases where there is no such body, a properly constituted neighbourhood forum.
+Responsibility for preparing a Neighbourhood Plan rests with the relevant town or parish councils, or, in cases where there is no such body, a properly constituted neighbourhood forum.

 You can find more information from the main, national source of support for neighbourhood planning by visiting the Locality website.
 The Planning Practice Guidance website also provides further information on the preparation of Neighbourhood Plans.